INSANE Things to Know About Rosemary Essential Oil---and Why You Need it in Your Home!

 The essential oil of the Rosemary plant is the focus of this article.
 Find out all about the benefits and uses of the beautiful rosemary plant and its essential oil!
 If you want to know some INSANE things about Rosemary and why you need to keep a bottle in your home, read on!

 "There's Rosemary, that's for remembrance, pray you love, remember." --Shakespeare, from "Hamlet."

-NOTE: This article may contain affiliate links.
-If you click through one and make any kind of purchase, I will receive a small commission at no extra cost to you!
-Thank you SO much for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: This article may contain affiliate links.
+If you click through one and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Therapeutic Properties of Rosemary Essential Oil